dantman/elite-vr-cockpit/Assets/Documentation/GETTING-STARTED.md

 # 6. Holographic buttons
 While sitting in your VR cockpit (in a training session), take off your VR headset and look at the Desktop Interface.
-The "Controls" tab has options to add Holographic buttons, based on the Status Flags and/or in-game Focus.
-Choose a combination of flags + focus values and a list of relevant holographic buttons will populate the dropdown list.
+The "Controls" tab has options to add Holographic buttons to the VR interface.

+To add a holographic button, choose a combination of _status flags_ + _gui focus_ values, then a list of relevant holographic buttons will populate in the dropdown list.

-The status API is a little convoluted, but here is a list of common combinations of StatusFlags and GuiFocus values for placing holographic buttons.
+The [Status File API](https://elite-journal.readthedocs.io/en/latest/Status%20File/) is a little convoluted, but here is a list of common combinations of StatusFlags and GuiFocus values for placing holographic buttons.

+**Remember**:
+- Status Flags can have multiple active at the same time
+- Gui Focus can only have one value at a time

 | Mode             	| Status Flag + GuiFocus      	|
 |------------------	|-----------------------------	|